Value.Organisation

 There is a follow-up opportunity for the wider organisation to overlay their personal meaning into the agreed value words using Value.Team.
 This is where motivation and performance lie.

 Another possible outcome of this process is a review of the company’s self-image.
 Are we being and acting in the way we claim that we are?
-Or is there a gap that enables us to develop our corporate culture in the desired direction?
+Or is there a gap that prevents us from developing our corporate culture in the desired direction?

 Participate in the community